animator/learn-python/README.md

 **1. Compound Interest**

-Write a program to calculate the total compound interest payable for given principal, interest rate (compounded annually) and total time (in years).
+Write a program to calculate the total compound interest payable for a given principal, interest rate (compounded annually), and total time (in years).

 **Code**